parth1614/mech-aura/README.md

 1. Download the latest release for your platform from the Releases page
 2. Run the installer
-3. Launch MechNerd from your applications
+3. Launch mechaura from your applications

 ### Building from Source